 The goal of GSoC is to enable mentees to be good open source stewards.
 Completing GSoC can open doors for you and could even lead to a career in open source.

 Since 2022, everyone over the age of 18 is eligible to participate.

 You should also have a strong desire to contribute to open source and help the community!

 Mentoring organizations can submit their applications till Febrary 7th.

 Mentees can start applying from March 20th till April 4th.

 See the 2022 timeline for GSoC for other details.

 How Long is the Program?

-The dates of each program milestones are yet to be announced for 2022.
+See the dates of each program milestones for a better idea.